chrispab/broadlink-mqtt/DockerfilePi4.md

 ### So you end up with structure:
 `~/IOTstack/volumes/broadlink-mqtt/(repo contents here)`

+This copies the whole repo to the host folder `~/IOTstack/volumes/broadlink-mqtt`. then thats overlayed on the container dir `/broadlink-mqtt` when you 'run' the container with `-v ~/IOTstack/volumes/broadlink-mqtt:/broadlink-mqtt`

 You can edit code in here, and restart the container to see the results without having to re-build and push each time you make a mod.

 ## To add to IOTStack dockercompose.yml file: